abjed/Arabic-NLP-resources/README.md

-# Tracking NLP resources for the Arabic language 🚀
+# Tracking NLP resources for Arabic 🚀

 This project aims to track the progress in Natural Language Processing (NLP) for the Arabic language and give an overview of the state-of-the-art (SOTA) across the most common NLP tasks and their corresponding datasets.